kpbaks/kdl_parser/README.md

 # KDL Parser

-This contains packages for converting from URDF to a representation in KDL.
+This contains packages for converting from URDF to a representation in KDL, the [Kinematics and Dynamics Library](https://www.orocos.org/kdl.html), not to be confused with the [kdl document language](https://kdl.dev/).

 See the ROS wiki for API documentation and tutorials.

 * [`kdl_parser`](http://wiki.ros.org/kdl_parser)